Koszul duality of affine Kac-Moody algebras and cyclotomic rational DAHA: Preliminaries on Koszul rings and highest weight categories

-Let $A$ be a commutative, noetherian, integral domain.
-An {\it $A$-category} is an additive category enriched over the tensor category of $A$-modules.
-A {\it graded $A$-category} is an additive category enriched over the monoidal category of graded $A$-modules.
-Unless mentioned otherwise, a functor of $A$-categories is always assumed to be $A$-linear.
-A {\it Hom-finite $A$-category} is an $A$-category whose Hom spaces are finitely generated over $A$.
+Let $R$ be a commutative, noetherian, integral domain.
+An {\it $R$-category} is an additive category enriched over the tensor category of $R$-modules.
+Unless mentioned otherwise, a functor of $R$-categories is always assumed to be $R$-linear.
+A {\it hom-finite $R$-category} is an $R$-category whose Hom spaces are finitely generated over $R$.

 An additive category is {\it Krull-Schmidt} if any object has a decomposition such that each summand is indecomposable with local endomorphism ring.
-A full additive subcategory of a Krull-Schmidt category is again Krull-Schmidt if and only if every idempotent splits.
+A full additive subcategory of a Krull-Schmidt category is again Krull-Schmidt if every idempotent splits (i.e., if it is closed under direct summands).
+A hom-finite $k$-category over a field $k$ is Krull-Schmidt if every idempotent splits (e.g., if it is abelian).

-If $A=k$ is a field a Hom-finite $k$-category is Krull-Schmidt if and only if every idempotent splits.
-In particular a Hom-finite exact $k$-category is Krull-Schmidt.
-A {\it finite abelian $k$-category} is a Hom-finite abelian $k$-category whose objects have a finite length.
-It is equivalent to the category of finite dimensional modules over a finite dimensional $k$-algebra if and only if it admits a projective generator.
+We call {\it finite abelian $k$-category} a $k$-category which is equivalent to the category of finite dimensional modules over a finite dimensional $k$-algebra.